 This version is called “Strengthened” because some promising solutions to the Classical Liar Paradox beginning with (L) fail when faced with the Strengthened Liar.
 So, finding one’s way out of the Strengthened Liar Paradox is the acid test of a successful solution.

 Here is an example of the failure just mentioned.
-Consider the Strengthened Liar in the context of trying to solve the Liar Paradox by declaring that the Liar Sentence cannot be used to make a claim.
+Consider the Strengthened Liar in the context of trying to solve the Liar Paradox by declaring that the Liar Sentence L cannot be used to make a claim.
 It is neither true nor false.
-That will stop the argument of the Liar Paradox.
-But suppose this attempted solution is unsystematic and implies nothing about our various semantic principles and so implies nothing about the Strengthened Liar Sentence.
-Therefore, we could use that Strengthened Liar Sentence to create a new paradox by asking for its truth value, and we soon arrive at a contradiction.
-That is why we want any solution which says the Classical Liar Sentence has no truth value to be systematic enough that it can be applied to the Strengthened Liar Sentence and show that it, too, has no truth value.
+That will stop the argument of the Classical Liar Paradox involving L. But suppose this attempted solution is unsystematic and implies nothing about our various semantic principles and so implies nothing about the Strengthened Liar Sentence.
+If so, we could use that Strengthened Liar Sentence to create a new paradox by asking for its truth value.
+If it were to be true it would not be true.
+But if it were not true, then it would therefore be true, and so we have arrived at a contradiction.
+That is why we want any solution which says that the Classical Liar Sentence L has no truth value to be systematic enough that it can be applied to the Strengthened Liar Sentence and show that it, too, has no truth value.
 That way, we do not solve the Classical Liar only to be ensnared by the Strengthened Liar.

 (T) A sentence is true if, and only if, what it says is so.